West Elm

 Long-Term Ownership: What to Expect

-The walnut veneer surface holds its appearance well under normal conditions.
+The wood veneer (acacia for Acorn, ash for Pebble, oak for Cerused White) surface holds its appearance well under normal conditions.
 Owners at the three-year mark who have used the dresser with reasonable care, kept it out of direct sunlight, and not exposed it to moisture report that the surface looks substantially as it did when new.
-The veneer does not develop the natural patina that solid walnut does, but it also does not fade or discolor dramatically in normal indoor conditions.
+The veneer does not develop the natural patina that solid wood does, but it also does not fade or discolor dramatically in normal indoor conditions.

 The structural concern over time is the case panel integrity at drawer openings.
 MDF case construction around drawer openings can develop micro-cracking or edge fatigue under repeated loading over many years, particularly if the drawers are frequently overloaded.
 This is a long-term concern rather than an immediate one, and it is less relevant for households that use the dresser for standard clothing storage rather than as a general-purpose storage unit.